Diversification is one of the most important things to get right when managing a portfolio.

 This whole event is mainly just a fun fact.
 But it’s an example of how, although gold and silver do not produce cash flows, there is still some semblance of a way to value them.
 A smart investor will identify undervalued or reasonably priced assets in all sorts of different areas.

-Precious metals are useful as a separate asset class from stocks and bonds, and are partially uncorrelated and instead have their own unique risks and opportunities.
+Investing in gold and silver is useful because precious metals are a separate asset class from stocks and bonds, and are partially uncorrelated and have their own unique risks and opportunities.

-In my free newsletter, in addition to discussing the markets and various stock opportunities, I keep readers up to date every month or two with my own precious metal investing, including what specific positions I currently have.
+In my free newsletter, in addition to discussing the markets and various stock opportunities, I keep readers up to date every six weeks with my own precious metal investing, including what specific positions I currently have.
 If that’s of interest to you, make sure you join.